Yarn. Without it, a hook is useless. Of you’re a beginner, what do you choose?

 - Great choice of colors

-- It can feel a bit rough when working with this yarn, but it softens up beautifully after washing.
+- A bit rough, but it softens up beautifully after washing.

 The amount of yardage in this one-pound skein makes it more economical for crochet projects.
 Makes gorgeous scarves, sweaters, home decor items, and afghans/blankets.